 - Budget listeners.
 No matter what pair you commit to from this list of the best earbuds under $50, you’ll be making the least amount of compromises possible given the constraints.

 - Listeners looking for a backup pair of ‘buds.
-If you don’t want to break the bank but still want your ears to be happy, any of these options have you covered.
+If you don’t want to break the bank but still want your ears to be happy, any of these options have you covered if you just want something to have in your bag on those days when your favorite pair of headphones get left at the office or if the battery dies.

 - Streamers.
 Most people probably aren’t using a high-res media player while listening to their music on the go.
 If you’re someone that listens to music from streaming services like Spotify or Apple Music, any of these ‘buds will be more than fine.